RedDragonWebDesign/LandOfLafton/README.md

 ## List of keys

 1. Apartment Key - Lafton 1 - Get this by joining the thieves guild in Lafton for 100PP.
 Grants you access to an apartment in Lafton where you can rest.
-2. Drow Key - Drow 1 - found in north closet of first room. opens a door in the middle of the dungeon, and at the end of the dungeon. mandatory to get to drow 2 from drow 1.
+2. Drow Key
+	- Drow 1 - found in north closet of first room. opens a door in the middle of the dungeon, and at the end of the dungeon. mandatory to get to drow 2 from drow 1.
+	- Lafton 2 - can also find this in Olaf's conference room in Lafton 2, but you have to kill Olaf to get it. it opens a treasure room downstairs.
 3. Ring of Ram - Quest for the Golden Fleece
 4. Chime of Opening - Quest for the Golden Fleece
 5. Copper Key - Eldamar